-Meeting Schedule: The Environmentally Sensitive Lands Oversight Committee (ESLOC) meets quarterly on the first Tuesday of the month (March, June, September, December) in Meeting Room C at the Mid County Regional Library, 2050 Forrest Nelson Blvd, Port Charlotte, 3:00 p.m.
+Meeting Schedule: The Environmentally Sensitive Lands Oversight Committee (ESLOC) meets quarterly on the first Tuesday of the month (January, March, July, October) in Meeting Room A at the Port Charlotte Beach Park, 4500 Harbor Boulevard, Port Charlotte, 3:00 p.m.

 The Oversight Committee is comprised of seven members who are residents and electors of Charlotte County.
 When possible, members are representative of each County Commission district.
 Each Oversight Committee member shall be appointed from one of the following categories: